cosmosgame/save-the-world/content/articles/index.md

   - Why
     - Getting people out of pain first
     - Getting people into joy
-  - First level of love -- looking into the mirror
   - Mindful Self Compassion
+    - Preparation for Truth
+    - Three levels
       - mirror work
-    - Everything is God (or the Universe)
       - What you don't love in others..
-    - Loving others as self (mirror work)
-    - Preparation for Truth
+      - Everything is God (or the Universe
   - Body
     - It all starts in the body
     - Every emotion has a place in the body
       - the body keeps the score
     - Every organism is striving towards healing.
 Always.
       - organicity
+    - Diet
+    - Exercise
     - Healing our sexuality
       - HAI
+    - Nature
   - Medicine
     - Not the only path
   - Stopping the cycle
+    - Revolutionary vanguard
+    - Thread project
   - Healing practices
     - RAIN
     - Trust organicity